freedomofpress/securedrop-docs/docs/admin/maintenance/rebuild_admin.rst

  Make sure to select a strong password, and record it in the *Admin Workstation's* KeePassXC database.

-Finally, reboot the *Monitor Server* and verify that you can log in at the console using the new password.
+Finally, reboot the Monitor Server and verify that you can log in at the console using the new password.

-Repeat the process for the *Application Server*.
-Use the same username and password as for the *Monitor Server* - this is required in order for the ``securedrop-admin install`` command to work correctly.
+Repeat the process for the Application Server.
+Use the same username and password as for the Monitor Server - this is required in order for the ``securedrop-admin install`` command to work correctly.

-Step 3: Set up *Admin Workstation* access
+Step 3: Set up Admin Workstation access
 =========================================

 Next, you'll configure the servers to allow temporary SSH access from the new *Admin Workstation*.

-First, start the new *Admin Workstation* with persistence enabled and an administration password set.
+First, start the new Admin Workstation with persistence enabled and an administration password set.

-Next, connect the new *Admin Workstation* to the *Hardware Firewall* via the appropriate Ethernet port, and set up its static IP address.
+Next, connect the new Admin Workstation to the *Hardware Firewall* via the appropriate Ethernet port, and set up its static IP address.
 For more information on how to do so, see :ref:`this section in the firewall setup documentation
 <assign_static_ip_to_workstation>`.
 If you do not know the correct static IP
-address for the *Admin Workstation*, and you are using a recommended pfSense-based *Hardware Firewall*, you can retrieve the address by logging into its admin interface and checking the settings under **Firewall ▸ Aliases**.
+address for the Admin Workstation, and you are using a recommended pfSense-based *Hardware Firewall*, you can retrieve the address by logging into its admin interface and checking the settings under **Firewall ▸ Aliases**.